meaningandmodality/site/README.md

 Each `.txt` file uses a consistent format (see example inside the file).
 Comment lines beginning with `#` are ignored.

 The opening welcome message on **home** is editable in HTML through `partials/home.html`.

+## Adding images, links, and pdfs

+- Add images by dragging your file (.jpeg, .svg, .jpg, .png) into the folder called **images**.
+Then, type the exact filename that you see in **images** to call your file
+- Add pdfs by dragging your file (.pdf) into the folder called **documents**.
+Then, type the exact filename that you see in **documents** to call your file
+- Add links by pasting the entire link in `.txt` files where the format allows a link

+Please retitle your files to a simple and informative name before adding them to the folders!
+This makes it easy for everyone!

+Good examples of filenames:
+avi.jpeg (a photo of Avi Zimmerman, where there are no others named Avi) harvardlogo.svg (the Harvard logo) Sevgi_IMPRS_2024.pdf (a poster by Hande Sevgi at IMPRS in 2024)